0liverFlow/0liverFlow/README.md

 ## Whoami

-I'm a cybersecurity specialist working as an application security engineer for an industrial-leading company.
-I am passionate about pentesting, red-teaming, programming and forensics.
+I'm a cybersecurity specialist passionate about pentesting, red-teaming, programming and forensics.
 I enjoy learning new techniques, creating tools to automate manual and repetitive tasks, and solving CTFs to keep my skills sharp.
 Moreover, I like teaching and sharing my knowledge with others as this allows me to learn more and contribute to the community.